abaer123/Racing-Repository/Courses/Workshops/AI/1_Modern_Development_With_GitLab_AI.md

 * [ ] Step 7: Pipeline Root Cause Analysis
   * Lastly we will show off a feature can assist you when writting your own pipelines, root cause analysis.
 This tool makes troubleshooting a failed pipeline a piece of cake.
-  * Use the left hand navigation menu to click through **Build \> Pipeline schedules** and change the pipeline config to be the code below:
+  * Use the left hand navigation menu to click through **Build \> Pipeline Editor** and change the pipeline config to be the code below:

   ```yaml
   image: docker:latest